 Photo of (from left to right) Rosalind Mitchell and Kristina Mitchell

-Tracey Mounsey is the owner of Whitest Wash Photography in Kamloops, BC.
+Tracey Mounsey Photography in Kamloops is owned by Tracey Mounsey.
 She doesn’t just take professional photos, her passion is to work closely with her clients to show them just how beautiful they are.
 This she has done with many local residents, producing unique photography with creative costumes and themes.

 In September 2018, an article about Tracey’s photography business was published in Kamloops Matters, Talking Trades.
-Her business has grown since then and her photography has been published in several magazines, most recently dazzling the front cover of Hot Ink.
-She has worked hard and taken risks financially and creatively to get this far and continues to expand artistically and technically.
+Her business has grown since then and her photography has been published in several magazines.
+Most recently, her work dazzled the front cover of Hot Ink.
+She has worked hard and taken risks financially and creatively to get this far.
+She continues to expand artistically and technically.

 “From 2017 to early 2018 a lot of my work was done at no cost to the people I worked with.
 I wanted to build a name in the local area since I hadn’t done much work in Kamloops.
 Through social media, the Kamloops Arts Council, and friends, I was able to connect with some wonderful mentors, makeup artists, businesses, and models.
 It wasn’t very long after this that there was an increase in demand for my work throughout the area.”